Get all the latest data for Cancún

 Could property prices jump again in Cancún as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Cancún within the next 12 months is medium, because the conditions that could trigger it (cheaper borrowing, strong tourism, investor confidence) are present but not all firing at once yet.
+As of 2026, the likelihood of a renewed sharp price surge in Cancún within the next 12 months is medium in prime zones and lower in generic inland projects.

 Please also note that we regularly publish and update real estate price forecasts for Cancún here.